Related videos:

 Lee Myung-joon, director of the Korea Trade-Investment Promotion Agency (KOTRA) in Havana, warned that "Korean companies with assets or financial ties in the United States must exercise a high degree of caution."

-KOTRA officials were even more direct: "Cuba is not a market where companies can simply apply the standards they use for ordinary trade with other countries.
+KOTRA officials were even more direct: "Cuba is not a market where companies can simply apply the standards they use for regular trade with other countries.
 Finance and logistics are the areas that require special caution."

 Since then, contacts have intensified.
 In December 2025, the South Korean government donated 24,600 tons of rice to Cuba through the World Food Programme, primarily aimed at vulnerable populations in the eastern part of the island.